nk0311/API_project/README.md

 ## Pre-Requisites
-- a basic understanding of the Rust programming languagw
 - A database management system such as MYSQL
 - A REST client such as Postman to test the API endpoints